I Want To...

 - The Prenatal Diagnosis and Treatment Center offers genetic counseling and testing services for couples with a family history of a genetic condition or individuals who are known carriers of a genetic condition.

-- The Clinical Cancer Genetics program offers risk assessment, testing, and long term management for hereditary cancers.
+- The Sidney Kimmel Comprehensive Cancer Center offers a Clinical Cancer Genetics and Prevention Program providing risk assessment, testing, and long term management for adults and families with hereditary cancers.
 These include but are not limited to breast and ovarian cancer (i.e. BRCA1/2-related cancers), colon cancer (i.e. Lynch syndrome), polyposis (i.e. familial adenomatous polyposis), and endocrine tumors (i.e. multiple endocrine neoplasia).